Mostly had little to do but made a wonderfully athletic save to paw away Mackie's second-half 30-yarder.

 Did not get on the scoresheet but was instrumental in Chelsea's dominance as he pulled the strings from central midfield.

-Sent Chelsea on their merry way after 48 seconds with a sublime opener from the right-hand edge of the penalty box from 20 yards.
+Sent Chelsea on its merry way after 48 seconds with a sublime opener from the edge of the penalty box.
 Looked far more convincing than he has for a few months.

-Brimmed with energy and endeavour on the right flank and produced a sublime first-time pass to tee up Torres for his opener.
+Brimmed with energy and endeavor on the right flank and produced a sublime first-time pass to tee up Torres for his opener.
 Subbed after 73 minutes.

 Torn apart by the pace and intensity of Chelsea's first half onslaught.
 Caught out of position by the slickness of the third goal.

-Has answered Mark Hughes' prayers with his resilience as an emergency centre-half in recent months but this was a hellish display by the veteran.
+Has answered Mark Hughes' prayers with his resilience as an emergency center half in recent months but this was a hellish display by the veteran.
 Easily out-jumped by Terry for Chelsea's second.

 Asked to step into the suspended Adel Taarabt's boots, he provided all of the Moroccan's unpredictability but none of his quality.